Year In Review Video

 The pineal gland, a fingertip-sized structure located deep in the center of the brain, is found in almost all vertebrates, and yet its function, if any, remains a mystery.
-Philosophers and mystics have sometimes magnified its importance, while physicians have tended to underestimate it.
-Seventeenth-century philosopher René Descartes thought it to be the seat of the soul, while nineteenth-century mystic Madame Blavatsky believed it to be an atrophied third eye.
-In contrast, medical science has long dismissed it as unimportant — a vestigial gland of little significance, the neurological counterpart of the appendix.
-For generations, neurosurgeons have been taught to discount imaging evidence of a pineal cyst as inconsequential, in part because resection of the gland in cases of pineal tumor has led to no functional loss.
+Philosophers and mystics have sometimes magnified its importance, while medical science had long since dismissed it as a vestigial gland of little significance, the neurological equivalent of the appendix.

 This has left little clinical recourse to patients with pineal cysts who are experiencing symptoms such as headaches, double vision or nausea for which there is no other neurological explanation.
 Some patients are referred for psychiatric evaluation with the suspicion that the symptoms are psychosomatic.
 Others are left to seek relief for their symptoms one by one by seeing a variety of specialists.

-Like most other neurosurgeons, Sunil J. Patel, M.D., chair of the Department of Neurosurgery, had been taught to dismiss pineal cysts as clinically inconsequential.
-Then, five years ago, a patient’s story and a resident’s question led him to re-examine that assumption.
+Things began to change five years ago when a patient’s story and a resident’s question led Sunil J. Patel, M.D., chair of the Department of Neurosurgery, to re-examine his assumptions about the pineal gland.
 A patient presented with imaging evidence of a pineal cyst and a set of neurological symptoms that caused her to leave a very successful career and become virtually house-bound, unable to care for her children.
 Her symptoms were not consistent with a pineal tumor, and no other neurologic or metabolic cause for them could be found.

-For the first time, after discussion with the patient, Patel opted to excise the cyst.
+That’s when a resident asked if the pineal cyst could be causing the patient’s problems.
+And for the first time, Patel opted to excise the cyst.
 The results shocked him.
 When the patient came in for a follow-up visit several weeks later, her symptoms had vanished.
 What’s more, the pathology report revealed that the excised mass was not a cyst at all but rather a benign tumor known as a pineocytoma.